DanL2015/i3-gaps-catppuccin-dotfiles/README.md

 + Copy firefox userChrome.css to $HOME/.mozilla/firefox/xxx.default-release/chrome/ (xxx is random string)
 + Copy other files to $HOME/.config/
 + Change i3 config autostart applications

-# Disclaimer:
-These are my own personal dotfiles, and it's my first time putting them on github (hopefully I'm doing this right). <br>
-Use these at your own risk, they are pretty messy.
-Feel free to change them for your own configurations.

 # Scripts:
 Remember to chmod the scripts so they can be run.